manish/dask-azureblobfs/README.rst

   * Use `abfs://` as protocol prefix and you are good to do.

-* For authentication, please read more on :ref:`Usage`.
+* For authentication, please read more on Usage_.

 * Support for key-value storage which is backed by azure storage.
 Create an instance of `AzureBlobMap`